-There's no crèche, but you can book a babysitter to look after your teeniest Smiths anywhere on site from €25 an hour (book ahead).
-The CdB Kids Club provides childcare for kids aged 3–12 daily from 3pm–9pm (there is a supplement if you'd like them to have dinner there) – you’ll need to book places when you reserve your room.
-Most of the weekly-changing kids club activities (daily from 3pm–6pm) are free, including treasure hunts, crafting or cookery fun such as painting classes or biscuit baking, but some are charged.
+There's no crèche, but you can book a babysitter to look after your teeniest Smiths anywhere on site from €45 an hour (book ahead).
+The Rosewood Explorers Club provides childcare for kids aged 3–11 daily from 10am–6.30pm (there is a supplement if you'd like them to have dinner there) – you’ll need to book places when you reserve your room.
+Most of the weekly-changing kids club activities are free, including treasure hunts, crafting or cookery fun such as painting classes or biscuit baking, but some are charged.

 Highchairs and booster seats are available at all-day eatery Osteria La Canonica, where the menu of light Italian stapes, salads, pasta and pizza lends itself to easygoing family meals, and items can be adapted to suit their tastes on request (staff will also happily heat up milk or baby food).
 Toddler-friendly snacks and baby purées are available to buy.
 Children are also welcome at all three bars, but best catered for at the pool bar, where there's also a simple menu of bar snacks and pizzas.

-The hotel can organise a babysitter or nanny from €30 an hour (minimum three hours; maximum three children per sitter): allow at least 24 hours' notice.
+The hotel can organise a babysitter or nanny from €45 an hour (prices differ depending on age and number of children): allow at least 24 hours' notice.

 No need to pack